-Selling Your Home: Stand Out With Tips to Sell Quickly and for Top Dollar
+Selling Your Home: How to Stand Out With These Tips to Sell Quickly for the Biggest Profit

 Have you finally made the decision to sell your home?
 Have you been trying to sell your home but haven't had many offers?
-You could be a victim of a bad housing market or you might need to make a few simple yet inexpensive tweaks to make your home stand out from the others and make potential buyers want it.
+Maybe the offers that have come your way are much lower than you were expecting?
+You could be a victim of a bad housing market or you might simply need to make a few inexpensive tweaks to make your home stand out from the others and make potential buyers just have to have it.

 the outside your home is the first thing potential home buyers see